dw-bws/handbook-citizen-science/pages/db.md

 <p alighn="justify">In the following, an example of how to install a PostgreSQL database is presented.,ase is installed on a local virtual machine.</p>

 ### Set up Use local VM

 The following solution has been tested and implemented:
 1. Download and install Oracel Virtual Box from: https://www.virtualbox.org/wiki/Downloads
 2. Download an ISO file of a Linux distribution, e.g. Ubuntu 18.04 LTS from: https://wiki.ubuntuusers.de/Downloads/
 3. Install Linux in Oracle Virtual Box
 4. Start Linux in the Oracle Virtual Box

+### Setup of PostgreSQL data base “roda”

+In the following, an example of a installation of a PostgreSQL database on a Linux system (KUbuntu, Ubuntu Linux using KDE Desktop environment) is shown.
+Instructions are taken from https://wiki.ubuntuusers.de/PostgreSQL/

+To install postgresql on Ubuntu use:

+`sudo apt-get install postgresql-10`

+sudo apt-get install postgresql-client

+After this, the password of the superuser is set.
+The default name of the postgresSQL superuser is postgres.
+The superuser is the administrator of the PostgreSQL server.
+He has all priviliges and is able to create users. sudo –u postgres psql
+With this command, the postgresql command line mode is activated.
+To set the password for the superuser, enter the command:
+\password postgres
+Then the new password has to be entered twice.
+To quit the postgresql command line mode, enter:
+\q
+To create a new database user, the following command is used: sudo –u postgres createuser –P –d carsten
+Now the user “carsten” can create a database called “roda”: sudo –u postgres createdb -O carsten roda